Abigail Strate

 Abigail Strate (born 22 February 2001) is a Canadian ski jumper, born in Calgary, Alberta.
 Strate began ski jumping at six years old, and entered her first international competition when she was ten, in Utah.
-In her participation at the 2022 Beijing Winter Olympics, Strate won Canada's first Bronze medal in Ski jumping, in the mixed team event.
-Strate also notably ranked 23rd in the Women's Normal Hill Individual event, with a total of 161.9 points.
+In her participation at the 2022 Beijing Winter Olympics, Strate helped Canada win its first ever Olympic medal in ski jumping, a Bronze in the Mixed team event, and also placed 23rd in the Women's Normal Hill Individual event, with a total of 161.9 points.

+Personal life

 In her free time, Strate enjoys spending time outside by mountain biking, beekeeping, gardening, and caring for her chickens.

 Career

 Strate competed in four events at the FIS Nordic World Ski Championships 2021, finishing 27th on the normal hill, 28th on the large hill, 11th on the women's team normal hill and finally 10th in the mixed team normal hill.

 Strate lives and trains in Slovenia for 8 months a year with the Canadian women's team, as the jumps at the Canada Olympic Park in Calgary were shut down.